cerner/terra-toolkit/docs/ThemeAggregation.md

 ### Scoped Theme Example

-The `scoped-theme.scss` file should include a selector to enable a scoping.
+The `scoped-theme.scss` file should include a selector to enable scoping.

 ```scss
 $selector: '.terra-dark-theme';